Skip to content

 Baroque furniture, heavy curtains, a gramophone playing classical music.

-The stereotypical evening with the Viennese aristocracy goes like this or something similar.
-You stand on the balcony, smoke a cigarette and look out over the Danube.
-Suddenly the record scratches, everyone turns their heads towards the room, puzzled.
-And there they catch sight of a group of people dancing in a kind of trance to obscure underground techno.
+This is how, or something like it, a stereotypical evening with Viennese aristocracy unfolds.
+You stand on the balcony, smoke a cigarette and gaze at the Danube.
+Suddenly, the record scratches, everyone turns their heads in bewilderment towards the room.
+And there they behold a group of people dancing in a kind of trance to obscure underground techno.
 Unexpected?
-That's the right word for Muthenthaler wines.
+That is the right word for wines from Muthenthaler.

 After leaving Vienna against the current of the Danube, we reach the geographical wine jewel called Wachau.
-Now it's time to leave the Danube behind, jump over the boat and put on our hiking boots.
+Now it is time to leave the Danube behind, jump off the boat and put on our hiking boots.
 We will hike into the Spitzer Graben.

-The Muthenthaler winery is located at the end of the Spitzer Graben (and we can also say at the end of the Wachau) under the impressive slopes of the Bruck.
+The Muthenthaler winery is located at the end of the Spitzer Graben (and we can also say at the end of the Wachau) beneath the impressive slopes of the Bruck.
 Here the Danube no longer plays a role: the climate is harsh and cold even in summer, the vineyards are high and rooted in almost bare stone.
-It is what one would call "heroic viticulture", woven of strength and perseverance.
+This is what one would call „heroic viticulture“, woven from strength and perseverance.

 Unexpected?
-That is the right word for Muthenthaler wines.
+That is the right word for wines from Muthenthaler.

-In the wines of Martin Muthenthaler you see his almost stubborn insistence on making them in his own style, and at the same time the strength he inherited from the people who worked the soil before him.
-A perfect metaphor for this are the terraces made of stone walls.
+In the wines of Martin Muthenthaler, one sees his almost stubborn perseverance in making them in his own style, and at the same time the strength he has inherited from the people who worked the soil before him.
+A perfect metaphor for this is the terraces made of stone walls.
 They are part of the characteristic landscape of the Spitzer Graben.
-Without them, it would not be possible to grow vines on these slippery hills.
+Without them, it would not be possible to grow vines on these slippery hillsides.
 They are part of the tradition, created stone by stone as a tribute to this incredible terroir.
-And yet you need your own perseverance to walk up there to your place, whose name has been passed down orally by the older farmers for centuries.
+And yet one needs one’s own endurance to make one’s way up to one’s place, whose name has been passed down orally by the older farmers over centuries.

-To understand why a man does all this, you can simply taste the wines.
-This is the place for great Rieslings and Grüner Veltliners: the cold weather and stony soil give them a deep and well-integrated acidity, combined with some smoky aromas that come from the slate.
-Each vineyard is special to this confusing area, but all the wines have that earthy, mysterious and deep touch (which I can only associate with an ash heap or the memory of alchemical rites) that dances perfectly with a lively and satisfying freshness.
+To understand why a man does all this, one can simply taste the wines.
+This is the place for great Rieslings and Grüner Veltliners: the cold weather and stony soil give them a deep and well-integrated acidity, combined with some smoky aromas derived from the slate.
+Each vineyard is a peculiarity of this bewildering region, but all the wines have this earthy, mysterious and profound touch (which I can only associate with an ash heap or the memory of alchemical rites), which dances perfectly with a vibrant and satisfying freshness.

 MY WINE NOTES